redxdev/imquery/docs/GettingStarted.md

 The Float type contains a single 32-bit float.
 Float constants always have a decimal.
 For example, `42` is an integer, while `42.` is a float.

+### String

+The string type contains a string of characters.

 ### Object